mchamochin1/Company_Twitter_Sentiment/README.md

 #### DEPLOYEMENT OF THE MODEL WITH ENDPOINTS AND AWS

-The model has been deployed on a service provider with an endpoint where it can be sent it a body of text to return the sentiment prediction.
+The model has been deployed on [pythonanywhere](https://www.pythonanywhere.com/) service provider with endpoints, for example, to return the sentiment prediction when a body of text is provided.

-All the use cases carried out they were deploed in the Cloud (AWS).
+All the use cases carried out they were deploed in the Cloud [Amazon Web Services](https://aws.amazon.com/).